-In 2018, tuition for full-time students at Robert Morris University Illinois was $28,050 a year.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at Robert Morris University Illinois was $32,390 a year.

-Robert Morris University Illinois is a private, nonprofit institution, so it has the same tuition for residents of Illinois as it does for residents from other states.
+Robert Morris University Illinois is a private, nonprofit institution, so it has the same tuition for residents of Illinois as it does for students who live in other states.

 Tuition at RMC is the same for all students.